 Our 2020-2021 Travel Teams

 ABA National Appellate Advocacy Competition

 The ABA Law Student Division National Appellate Advocacy Competition (NAAC) emphasizes the development of oral advocacy skills through a realistic appellate advocacy experience.
 Competitors participate in a hypothetical appeal to the United States Supreme Court.
 The competition involves writing a brief as either respondent or petitioner and then arguing the case in front of the mock court.
 Teams of two or three students compete in one of six regional competitions held around the country.
 There are three qualifying rounds of competition in the regionals.
 The top 16 teams advance to the semifinal round, with the winners advancing to the final round.
-The winning four teams from each regional competition advance to the National Finals.
+The winning four teams from each regional competition advance to the National Finals in Chicago.

 National Moot Court Competition

 The National Moot Court Competition is the oldest, largest, and one of the most prestigious moot court competitions in the country.
 It is co-sponsored by the New York Bar Association and the American College of Trial Lawyers.
 The competition includes 179 teams from 124 lasw schools.
 There are 14 regional competitions held throughout the country and the top two teams from each region advance to the national competition, which is held in the House of the New York City Bar Association, a national landmark.
 The judges in the final rounds often include well-known sitting federal and state judges.

 - Scarlet Team: Andria Dorsten-Ebert, Rachel Riestenberg